roldanbob/roldanbob.github.io/owncloud.md

 install the software manually, using the command line.
 The following instructions guide you through the process for using the package manager to complete installation.

-1. Open a browser to http://download.owncloud.org/download/repositories/10.0/owncloud/
+1. Open a browser to the [ownCloud Downloads page](http://owncloud.org/download), scroll to **Linux distribution packages**, and then click **Go to packages**.

-1. Downloads > Linux Distribution Packages > Go to packages.
-1. From the **Install package owncloud-files** page, click the operating system on which you want to install ownCloud.
+1. From the **Install package owncloud-files** page, click the name of the operating system where you're installing ownCloud.

 <!-- Grab the release key -->
-1. From a terminal, run the commands to add a repository and install the server package for the OS version that runs on your computer.
+1. From a terminal, run the commands to download the release key, add the repository, and install the ownCloud server files.
 1. After the package manager finishes adding the ownCloud files to your computer, run the Installation Wizard to complete the installation.